mrsilver76/listporter/README.md

 - With thanks to https://www.plexopedia.com/plex-media-server/api/ for Plex API documentation.

 ## 🕰️ Version history

+### 0.9.4 (tbc)
+- Added `--linux` as an alias for `--unix`.
+- Improved `--help` formatting for better readability on 80-character terminals.
+- Added contextual tips for import errors to assist troubleshooting without needing logs.
+- Reduced API page size to 1000 to prevent Plex from generating warning entries.
+- Path matching and rewriting issues are now surfaced to users (max 5 per playlist).
+- Replaced `Publish.bat` with a streamlined `Publish.ps1` script for building executables.
+- Added `linux-arm` builds for compatibility with Raspberry Pi 3 devices.
+- Added GNU GPL v2 license notice to source files for clarity.

 ### 0.9.3 (24 May 2025)
 - Fixed version checker incorrectly reporting updates available when already on the latest version.